kragen/derctuo/markdown/cyclic-fabrication-systems.md

-even be lower-melting; for example, a tiny amount of table salt can be used in this way to stick ice cubes together at temperatures between the melting points of the eutectic (-21.2°) and pure water ice (0°), even though salt's melting point is higher.
+even be lower-melting; for example, a tiny amount of table salt can be used in this way to stick ice cubes together at temperatures between the melting points of the eutectic (-21.2°) and pure water ice (0°), even though salt’s melting point is higher.
 The eutectic water-salt solution is initially liquid at the interface between ice and salt crystals, but after several minutes the salt diffuses into the ice until no salt or eutectic is left.
 So you can do this process at -20°